 Date Published: 16-Mar-2008

-Gardai, Tuam fire fighters and the emergency services rushed to the scene and he was taken by ambulance to University College Hospital, Galway for a post mortem shortly after 8 o’clock last night.
+Gardai, Tuam fire fighters and the emergency services rushed to the scene and the man was taken by ambulance to University College Hospital, Galway for a post mortem shortly after 8 o’clock last night.

 Date Published: 07-May-2013

 Tuam has secured it’s second import of hay from the UK this afternoon in a bid to address the ongoing fodder crisis in the west.